Enduring Trials

 If you do, and if you love God, you will strive to maintain a strong faith even when you are passing through tribulation.
 Especially then, you will want to protect God’s honor and bring credit to His name.
 When you find fault with God, you unwittingly lend support to the devil’s age-old contention that man does not deserve God’s love and grace (Job 4:15-21).

-7. Do I keep my eyes on the reward for endurance—eternal life with my beloved Savior?
+7. Do I keep my focus on the reward for endurance—eternal life with my beloved Savior?
 Am I heavenly minded?
 Or do my thoughts dwell solely on life in this world?

 Again, examine your thoughts.
 How much time do you actually give to thinking about your future life with God?
 As a result of becoming enthralled with the prospects of love, marriage, children, and career, some young people in the church actually hope that Christ will not return soon.
 They do not understand how glorious our life with Him will be.
 It will be a life so satisfying that we will never for a moment regret anything we missed in this world.
 If given the chance to come back and pursue unfulfilled dreams, we would never take it.
 We would say, in the equivalent language of heaven, are you crazy?